trolit/unity-dev-console/README.md

 ## Repository info
 <p align="justify">
 Repository consists of Unity project with one template scene allowing to test console and scripts directory.
 I left some example commands which I found very useful in my team project for engineering thesis so take a look at them!
-Project was created on Unity Unity 2018.3.12f1.
+Project was created on Unity 2018.3.12f1.
 </p>

 ## How passing parameters work?